What should I do?

 Phone: (03) 5227 1147

-In some cases, breaches of the Code may satisfy the requirements for notification under the Victorian Whistleblowers Protection Act 2001.
-Details of these processes are available in the 'Whistleblowers Protection Act 2001 – Disclosures – Procedure'.
-Whistleblower procedures apply where a university staff member employed to undertake research engages in misconduct that is serious enough to result in criminal liability or dismissal if proven.
+In some cases, breaches of the Code may satisfy the requirements for notification under the Victorian Protected Disclosure Act (Vic) 2012.
+Details of these processes are available in the Protection of Persons from Detrimental Action Procedure.
+These procedures apply where a university staff member employed to undertake research engages in misconduct that is serious enough to result in criminal liability or dismissal if proven.
 There are some advantages to using this procedure.
 Allegations can be made confidentially, and there is a stronger protection for the person making the allegation.
 However, this can only apply in cases where very serious wrongdoing is alleged.